 Human survival and well-being in space and time is partly dependent on the access to and the utilization of potable water.
 Water is required in homes for different purposes including bathing, drinking, cooking, laundry and cleaning among others.
-Thus, the United Nations had recommended that an adult man should have access to an average of 115litres per day (UNICEF, 2009).
-According to Arouna and Dabbert (2009), water use patterns are highly complex processes that are influenced by many factors including seasonal variability and water availability.
-In buttressing this view, Fan, et al. (2013) and Zhang et al. (2016) observed that a clear understanding of water use patterns and the factors that affect water consumption is critical to the effective management of water supply and effective design of water-related public policies.
-The findings of several scholars on domestic water utilization have, however, established these views because different factors determine domestic water utilization in space and time (Zhang et al.,
+Thus, the United Nations had recommended that an adult man should have access to an average of 115litres per day [1].
+According to [2], water use patterns are highly complex processes that are influenced by many factors including seasonal variability and water availability.
+In buttressing this view, [3] and [4] observed that a clear understanding of water use patterns and the factors that affect water consumption is critical to the effective management of water supply and effective design of water-related public policies.
+The findings of several scholars on domestic water utilization have, however, established these views because different factors determine domestic water utilization in space and time [4].
+For instance, [5] found that water consumption significantly correlated with household size and age of household head.
+Similarly, [6] noted that water use for bathing and dish washing, age range of water suppliers, quantity of water supplied and household size influence the utilisation of water in Iwo, Nigeria.
+According to

-2016).
-For instance, Keshavarzi, et al. (2006) found that water consumption significantly correlated with household size and age of household head.
-Similarly, Ogunbode and Ifabiyi(2014) noted that water use for bathing and dish washing, age range of water suppliers, quantity of water supplied and household size influence the utilisation of water in Iwo, Nigeria.
-According to World Bank records, half of the world's population lives in rural regions, 76.5% of which lives in developing countries (World Bank (2012), the region that have been found to more prone to the problem associated with water scarcity and consumption of water from unreliable sources (see also Ogunbode et al, 2016).
+World Bank records, half of the world's population lives in rural regions, 76.5% of which lives in developing countries [7], the region that have been found to more prone to the problem associated with water scarcity and consumption of water from unreliable sources (see also [8]).

-However, domestic water use in rural areas have been discovered to be dominantly domestic.
-Thomas (1998), in his study observed that domestic water consumption varies according to living standards of the consumers in urban and rural areas.
-Thus, Keshavarzi, et al. (2006) and Fan et al. (2013) remarked that rural households use water for both indoor and outdoor purposes.
-Keshavarzi, et al. (2006), Fan et al. (2013) and Ogunbode (2015) noted that indoor water use includes consumption for drinking, hygiene (bathing, laundry and cleaning) while outdoor activities include car washing, livestock water, garden and small-scale greenhouse watering and yard cleaning.
-These views revealed that water use in rural areas is mostly limited to domestic and that use of water for other purposes like industrial and aesthetic uses of water were less important.
+However, domestic water use in rural areas has been discovered to be dominantly domestic.
+[9], in his study observed that domestic water consumption varies according to living standards of the consumers in urban and rural areas.
+Thus, [5] and [3] remarked that rural households use water for both indoor and outdoor purposes.
+[5], [3] and [10] noted that indoor water use includes consumption for drinking, hygiene (bathing, laundry and cleaning) while outdoor activities include car washing, livestock water, garden and small-scale greenhouse watering and yard cleaning.
+These views revealed that water use in the rural areas is mostly limited to domestic and that the uses of water for other purposes like industrial and aesthetic are less important.
 This study has been conducted to assess water utilization and its determining factors in the rural areas of Oyo State.
+Specific objectives are to: (i) determine the pattern of domestic water use per head in the rural areas of Oyo State; (ii) assess varying uses of water in the study area; (iii) determine the factors that influence domestic water use in the study area; and (iv) evaluate the relationship between household water demand and water use components in Oyo State.